 By Daniel Hunter

-The recently published Kreston survey of over 2,000 technology businesses shows a sector buoyed by its strengths in the development and commercialisation of technology, but equally aware it is operating in uncertain times.
+A survey of over 2,000 technology businesses published shows a sector buoyed by its strengths in the development and commercialisation of technology but equally aware it is operating in uncertain times.

-The poll by independent Cambridge chartered accountants, Peters Elworthy & Moore (PEM), and their colleagues in the Kreston International Network of accountancy firms included the earliest stage pre-revenue spin-outs to larger businesses employing over 100 people, with revenues in excess of £20 million.
+The poll by accountants and business advisers James Cowper and their colleagues in the Kreston International Network of accountancy firms included the earliest stage pre-revenue spin-outs to larger businesses employing over 100 people, with revenues in excess of £20 million.

 The annual survey, first undertaken in 2010, focused this year on the views of contributors on state assistance and how they were finding the economy.

-“Businesses are feeling the impact of the recession most when they encounter difficulties in raising equity finance and generating revenues,” added Laragh.
-“Despite examples where people were expressing concerns, however, some 43% of respondents raised money within the last year, with 35% raising £1m or more.
+“Businesses are feeling the impact of the recession most when they encounter difficulties in raising equity finance and generating revenues,” added Sue.
+“Despite examples where people were expressing concerns, however, some 43 per cent of respondents raised money within the last year, with 35 per cent raising £1m or more.
 A high percentage of respondents also plan to raise over £1m within the coming 12 months.
 These aspirations contradict the overall belief that the recession has severely impacted the ability to raise money.”

 Respondents commented on the need for more money to be made available to earlier stage companies.
 Over half of the people surveyed turn to business angels and a third rely on family and friends.

-Laragh explained, “Strikingly, two thirds of our respondents were concerned at the ways in which they perceived investors to have changed how they evaluate investment opportunities, with some pointing to equity funders becoming more risk averse.
+Sue explained: “Strikingly, two thirds of our respondents were concerned at the ways in which they perceived investors to have changed how they evaluate investment opportunities with some pointing to equity funders becoming more risk averse.

-From a tax point of view, respondents largely called for extensions of existing tax incentives, but there were also arguments for a fresh approach to retaining intellectual property through income tax relief.
+From a tax point of view respondents largely called for extensions of existing tax incentives but there were also arguments for tax a fresh approach to retaining intellectual property through income tax relief.

-Laragh concluded, “Many of the themes drawn out in the survey are consistent year-on-year, but of particular note this time were the numbers of respondents who appear unaware of key Government initiatives, such as Patent Box.
+Sue concluded with some advice for the Government: “Many of the themes drawn out in the survey are consistent year-on-year but of particular note this time were the numbers of respondents who appear unaware of key Government initiatives, such as Patent Box.
 This strongly suggests that before other measures are introduced, the Coalition should publicise the opportunities they already offer to businesses within the sector more effectively.”

 Join us on